terascope/teraslice/docs/packages/data-mate/overview.md

 ### toPascalCase

-`toPascalCase(input) - Converts a string to pascal case, or an array of strings`
+`toPascalCase(input, context) - Converts a string to pascal case, or an array of strings`

 `returns null if input is null/undefined`